thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

    Here Alice commits with her SSL certificate but the commit is signed with Bob's PGP key.
 The SSL certificate identifies Alice and the PGP signing identifies Bob.
 We now have evidence the code has been seen by two pairs of eyes and we can trace back which eyes have seen which code.

-   When pairs or ensemble teams, in addition, tag each commit with a ticket number from the ticketing system, we now have full traceability on who has seen which commit in the context of which ticket.
+   When pairs or ensemble teams, in addition, also tag each commit with a ticket number from the ticketing system, we now have full traceability on who has seen/authored which commit in the context of which ticket.

 2. Asynchronous code reviews, i.e reviewing each commit on mainline after the fact when the change is already committed into mainline.
 It has the advantage of never blocking the flow of work through the value stream.
 Code reviews can be traced on a Kanban board with code review work-in-progress limits to ensure they will be done.
 Reviews are run by a different person from the one authoring the change, enabling segregation.